Initial Posting: 11/14/2015 Last Update: 2/18/2020

 Valerian is commonly used as a sleep aid, although the evidence behind this use is mixed.
 One study reported an improvement in sleep for postmenopausal women who suffered from insomnia; however, a review of 37 studies of valerian concluded it was probably not effective for treating insomnia.
 Like ashwagandha, however, it may have a calming effect and be helpful for stress and anxiety, which can contribute to insomnia.

 Prevagen, a branded supplement that contains jellyfish protein, and PQQ, and antioxidant compound, have each been tested in a single study and found to improve sleep -- however neither study was placebo-controlled.

-For more information, see the Encyclopedia article about Insomnia, which provides information about information about lemon balm, skullcap and kava and other proposed supplements for sleep.
+For more information, see the Encyclopedia article about Insomnia, which provides information about information about other proposed supplements for sleep.

 The following supplement may make it more difficult to fall asleep or stay asleep: